-Have you recently been diagnosed with diabetes and are worried about how your life will change?
+Have you recently been diagnosed with pre-diabetes or diabetes and are worried about how your life will change?

 Or are you currently living with diabetes and need to improve your outcomes?

 The Living with Diabetes program will provide you with essential education and support to get you off on the right foot or back on track.
-And here’s another great benefit: The program offers discounts on your diabetes medications when you maintain participation throughout 2016.
+And here’s another great benefit: The program offers discounts on your diabetes medications when you maintain participation throughout each respective program.

 Purdue employees who work during the program’s meeting and appointment times can participate in paid status and don’t need to take sick leave or vacation.
 Talk with your supervisor to determine the best time to be away from your job.